Boulder Workshop – September 21, 2014

 A workshop for elementary teachers and educators

 Join us for this special event!
 MAVEN, the next Mars mission, arrives at Mars on September 21st.
-This workshop will include dinner and lectures by MAVEN scientists, followed by a NASATv broadcast of the arrival.
+This workshop will include a special appearance from Max Goes to Mars author, Jeffrey Bennet, dinner and lectures by MAVEN scientists, followed by a NASATv broadcast of the arrival.

 Sunday, September 21st; 1pm to 8:30pm